 Lake Washington School District is committed to the health and wellness of our students.
 Each school has health room staff and a health specialist available to provide a range of services.
 Our goal is for all students to be successful in school.

-- Basic First-Aid (Band-Aides and Ice Packs)
+- Basic First-Aid (Bandages and ice packs).

-- Headaches (we can provide rest in a quiet environment, water and an ice pack)
+- Headaches (we can provide rest in a quiet environment, water and an ice pack).

 - Calling home if your child is too sick to stay in school.